AbberiorInstruments/ImspectorDocs/docs/quickstart.rst

 existing directory.

 .. note::
    Depending on your OS configuration you may have to install some additional libraries.
    Please see the `program start chapter in the FAQ <https://imspector.mpibpc.mpg.de/documentation/faq.html#errors-during-startup>`_ if you encounter errors during startup.

 The configuration directory can be chosen independently for each user on each computer Imspector is run.
 The directory itself can contain computer-specific configurations and also contains custom color maps, fit functions, formulas created by the user.
-Therefore it is reasonable to use one directory per user which is accessible from (or syhncrhonized between) computers.
+Therefore it is reasonable to use one directory per user which is accessible from (or synchronized between) computers.
 You can change its location at any time by copying/moving it and directing Imspector to the new location through :menuselection:`&Edit --> &Preferences --> &Configuration Directory`.